DigitalNZ/supplejack/_posts/2017-12-04-installation-walk-through-by-example.md

 Once the user has been made, copy it’s authentication_token and put it in the `config/application.yml` of each the Worker and the Manger where it says HARVESTER_API_KEY.
 Again, you will need to do this for *each* environment.

+We also need the WORKER_HOST and the WORKER_KEY environment variables in the API.
+So add these environment variables and the correct values to them in `config/application.yml`.

 You are now ready to run the stack!

 ### Step Six - Running the Stack